MrNasaMan/mrnasaman.github.io/docs/README.md

         title: 'Welcome to Genics Laboratory System (GLS) Documentation',
         subtitle: 'Your guide to mastering GLS with clear examples and explanations.',
         features: [
-          'Learn how to register a patient and order a test.', 'Learn how to book a Home Collection appoinment', 'Aquiring Results',
+          'Learn how to register a patient',
+          'Learn how to order a test',
+          'Retrieve Results',
         ],
       };
     },